Call us : 07666 360 360 / 9821 290 090

 This course is designed for students who are not able to take the in-person training or the live online training.

-Course Fee: Rs.50000/- (Includes – One year CAPPA International Membership, Certification Packet, Manual, Workshop Fee & Mentor Fee.
-It does not include the cost of the reading books.)
+Course Fee: Rs.44000/- (Includes – Certification Packet, Manual, Workshop Fee & Mentor Fee.
+It does not include the cost of the reading books.
+CAPPA Membership to be paid by the student at the time of certification)

 Course Requirements: